Interacting with the real blockchain

 --net: Uses the real wallet configured inwallets.tomlor global wallets

-This dual behavior allows you to test scripts locally before running them on the real blockchain.
+This dual behavior allows testing scripts locally before running them on the real blockchain.

 Use net.send() to send messages from a wallet address: